 Having competition is a good thing—it means there’s a demand for your product or service.
 Compare similar products or services to replicate what your market loves and differentiate yourself from what’s already available.

 Know your market size or opportunity

-3. Write a business ‘canvas’ (then, a plan)
+3. Write a business plan

-- Your overall marketing plan
+- Your overall marketing plan.

-- What your cost and sales structure will look like
+- Your cost and sales structure.

 4. Understand your startup costs

-5. Plan your own starting finances
+5. Plan your starting finances

 Friends and family

 Last but not least, plenty of businesses get their start through the help of friends and family.
 Don’t be embarrassed to reach out.
 But take those pitches seriously by outlining all the work you’ve done through your canvas or business plan.